SeLite/SeLite.github.io/DocumentationStandard.md

   * Don't have any content before the first heading (<em># Heading... #</em>)
   * Refer to third party documentation if you mention something for the first time (if you have a reference).
   * Try NetBeans.
 See [DevelopmentTools](DevelopmentTools) > [NetBeans as a Javascript IDE](DevelopmentTools#netbeans-as-a-javascript-ide).
 Install [Markdown support](https://github.com/madflow/flow-netbeans-markdown).
 Open the documentation folder as a 'PHP' project.
   * Don't use fixed line length, especially not in documentation source.
-A good IDE/editor should be capable of wrapping lines, so you can benefit from all your available screen area and not worry about line lengths.
-Also, having longer lines is better when you search for something, as seeing the matches in the search results may give you enough information (e.g. you know you don't need to change that occurrence), which saves you opening that line in editor.
+    * A good IDE/editor should be capable of wrapping lines.
+Take benefit from all your available screen area and not worry about line lengths.
+    * Reasonably long lines make source search and narrowing down easier.
+Search results preview containing long enough lines may be enough for you to know that you can skip the occurrence, without opening that line in editor.
+    * You need long lines for pre-formatted text, such as code blocks and [Drawn diagrams](#drawn-diagrams).
     * In NetBeans choose menu Tools > Options > Editor > Formatting > Line Wraps: After words.
     * If you need Eclipse, try <http://dev.cdhq.de/eclipse/word-wrap/> (install both components: word wrap and line numbering fix); however, line numbering fix (for Eclipse Kepler) doesn’t work in Eclipse Luna (4.4).
  * format any _chrome://_ URLs in _italic_ but don't make them links.
 See [AboutDocumentation](AboutDocumentation) > [Firefox _chrome://_ URLs](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui).